lijiaying/lijiaying.github.io/README.md

 ## Research Interests
-**Formal Verification, Programming Languages, Software Engineering, Artifitial Intelligence**
+**Software Verification, Programming Languages, Artifitial Intelligence**

 My primary research focuses on the correctness of software systems, including but not limited to classic computer programs, smart contracts and artificial intelligence systems.
 I also have a broad interest in both the theoretic